sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 #### Data loading

-FTW templates collects _loadData_ and _setInitialValues_ Redux functions from
-[modular Redux file](https://github.com/erikras/ducks-modular-redux)
-(i.e. files that look like `<SomePageComponent>`.duck.js).
+SWT collects _loadData_ and _setInitialValues_ Redux functions from a [modular Redux file](https://github.com/erikras/ducks-modular-redux) (i.e. files that look like `<SomePageComponent>`.duck.js).
 This happens in _pageDataLoadingAPI.js_: